JonathanLyon2021/InstallQuorum_DeployContract/README.md

 4. Choose the options that you want for your VirtualBox setup.

 5. Accept any succeeding prompts to continue with the installation.

+## 2. Install Vagrant
+1. Go to https://releases.hashicorp.com/vagrant/2.2.7/ and download Vagrant for your OS.
+If you encounter this after clicking on the installer file, click **More Info** and **Run Anyway:**

+2. Run the installer and press [next]

+3. Accept the terms and conditions and press [next]

+4. Select the preferred installation directory:

+5. Accept any succeeding prompts to continue with the installation.
+6. Restart your computer to complete the installation.